Large-scale optical compression of free-space using an experimental three-lens spaceplate: Introduction

 \section{Introduction}

 The miniaturization of optical systems, such as microscopes, telescopes, and cameras, has long been a topic of interest for physicists.
 By designing smaller optical systems, we can increase their versatility and reduce their cost.
-Most work has aimed at making the lenses thinner, e.g., metalenses \autocite{Moon2022, Engelberg2020, Khorasaninejad2016, Liang2018, Chen2017, Overvig2019, Yu2014, Li2022}, diffractive lenses \autocite{Sweeney1995, Faklis1995, Banerji2019, Meem2018, Kim2013, Overvig2022}, and Fresnel lenses \autocite{Joo2022}.
+Most work has aimed at making the lenses thinner, e.g., metalenses \cite{Moon2022, Engelberg2020, Khorasaninejad2016, Liang2018, Chen2017, Overvig2019, Yu2014, Li2022}, diffractive lenses \cite{Sweeney1995, Faklis1995, Banerji2019, Meem2018, Kim2013, Overvig2022}, and Fresnel lenses \cite{Joo2022}.
 Instead, our aim is to miniaturize the space \textit{between} lenses, an often neglected element in optical systems.
 Since this is usually the largest contributor to the total length of an imaging system, its miniaturization promises the largest impact.

-Recently, the "spaceplate" was introduced as an optical element that compresses the effect of propagation on light into a plate \autocite{Reshef2021}.
+Recently, the "spaceplate" was introduced as an optical element that compresses the effect of propagation on light into a plate \cite{Reshef2021}.
 Such a device, by definition, must replace a slab of free-space with thickness $d_{\text{eff}}$ while only occupying a physical thickness $d$ less than $d_{\text{eff}}$.
-The compression ratio, $\mathcal{R}=d_{\text{eff}}/{d}$, is used to characterize spaceplate designs \autocite{Reshef2021}.
+The compression ratio, $\mathcal{R}=d_{\text{eff}}/{d}$, is used to characterize spaceplate designs \cite{Reshef2021}.
 Like free-space propagation, a spaceplate changes the height of a ray but leaves its angle unchanged.
 Thus, unlike a lens, which does change ray angle, a spaceplate does not alter the magnification of an imaging system.
 From the view of physical optics, the spaceplate changes the phase of an incident plane wave without altering its angle.